input-output-hk/haskell.nix/docs/reference/library.md

 distinct from `pkgs.haskell.lib` in the current Nixpkgs Haskell Infrastructure.

-### collectComponents
+### collectRunComponents and collectBuildComponents

-Extracts a selection of components from a Haskell [package set](#package-set).
+Extracts a selection of derivations to run components from a Haskell [package set](#package-set).

-This can be used to filter out all test suites or benchmarks of your project, so that they can be built in Hydra.
+`collectRunComponents` can be used to filter out all test suites or benchmarks of your project, so that they can be built and run in Hydra.

+`collectBuildComponents` can be used to just build the components.

 ```
-collectComponents =
+collectRunComponents =
     group: packageSel: haskellPackages: ...
 ```